-With the holiday season in full swing, avoiding relapse should be a top priority for anyone in recovery.
+With the holiday season in full swing, avoiding relapse during the holidays should be a top priority for anyone in recovery.
 What are the best ways to steer clear of potential problems, keep a recovery program in tip top shape, and focus on make this time of year one filled with joyful memories rather than regrets?

 Potential Holiday Pitfalls